Home » Blog » 3 Important Lessons on Finding Balance in Life

 On a daily level, life might look chaotic and messy—but when you step back and reflect on the big picture, you might find the balance you’re searching for is already there.
 You just need to be a little kinder to yourself.

 TIP: It’s OK to put things down for a while, as long as you don’t forget to come back for them later.
-This is why I highly recommend creating a system of checking in with yourself on either a weekly or monthly basis.
+This is why I highly recommend creating a system to check in with yourself weekly or monthly.
+If you need help with this, I teach a step-by-step system for doing quarterly life audits and weekly reviews in my course Values + Vision.

 But life doesn’t work that way.